 Unfortunately, it took many, many years until I would ever cross paths with plantains.

-But years later I moved to a large city and found fried plantains on menus very readily.
+But years later I moved to a large city and found them on menus very readily.
 Just as I’d guessed, I loved every sticky sweet bite.

 Over time, I learned how to fry plantains for myself.
-Now I regularly buy plantains, fry them at home, and enjoy them as a side dish.
+Now I regularly buy them, fry them at home, and enjoy them as a side dish.

 If you haven’t made fried plantains, you are in for a treat.
 Not only are they easy to make, they make any meal more fun.
 I’m excited to share with you today how to make sweet fried plantains.